 During a campaign visit to a south London market earlier this week, Mr Miliband was pelted with eggs.

-He did his best to laugh it off, saying: "I'm always looking for new ways to connect with the voters."'Grown-up politician'
+He did his best to laugh it off, saying: "I'm always looking for new ways to connect with the voters."

 Further criticism this weekend came from Labour peer Lord Glasman - who was given his peerage at Ed Miliband's request.